Joe Ross, Nationals agree to $1.5 million, 1-year contract

-WASHINGTON (AP)Joe Ross and the Washington Nationals agreed to a $1.5 million contract Tuesday, one day before the deadline for teams to offer deals to unsigned players on their 40-man rosters.
+WASHINGTON (AP)Joe Ross and the Washington Nationals agreed to a $1.5 million contract Tuesday, one day before the deadline for teams to offers deals to unsigned players on their 40-man rosters.

-The 27-year-old right-hander, who had been eligible for salary arbitration, opted to sit out last season amid the coronavirus pandemic.
-He was 4-4 with a 5.48 ERA in nine starts and 18 relief appearances in 2019, helping the Nationals win the World Series.
+The 27-year-old right-hander, who had been eligible for salary arbitration, was 4-4 with a 5.48 ERA in nine starts and 18 relief appearances during the pandemic-shortened season, striking out 57 and walking 33 in 64 innings.
+He had a $1.5 million salary, which became $555,556 in prorated pay.

 Ross is 21-19 with a 4.29 ERA in 57 starts and 21 relief appearances over five big league seasons, all with the Nationals.
-He took the loss in Game 5 of the 2019 World Series against Houston.
+He was a member of Washington’s 2019 championship team, taking the loss in Game 5 of the World Series against Houston.

 —